Fohlen/aggregator/README.md

 ### Documentation

 The documentation is self-contained via [GraphiQL](https://github.com/graphql/graphiql) and served at the index of the application.

+### Changing the default external port
+You can set `EXTERNAL_PORT=80` as an environment variable to change the default port.

 ## Set up a productive environment without Docker